xp44mm/Notebook/Compilers/Finite Automata.md

    (b) Deterministic finite automata (DFA) have, for each state, and for each symbol of its input alphabet exactly one edge with that symbol leaving that state.

-Both deterministic and nondeterministic finite automata are capable of rec­ognizing the same languages.
+Both deterministic and nondeterministic finite automata are capable of recognizing the same languages.
 In fact these languages are exactly the same languages, called the regular languages, that regular expressions can describe.[^4]

 [^4]: There is a small lacuna: as we defined them, regular expressions cannot describe the empty language, since we would never want to use this pattern in practice.
 However, finite automata can define the empty language.
-In the theory, φ is treated as an additional regular expression for the sole purpose of defining the empty language.
+In the theory, Ø is treated as an additional regular expression for the sole purpose of defining the empty language.

 ### 3.6.1 Nondeterministic Finite Automata